bahrus/mount-polyfill/README.md

    within: myRootNode,
    import: './my-element.js',
    doCallbackIf: (import, matchingElement) => customElements.get(matchingElement.localName) === undefined,
-   callback: (import, match) => customElements.define(match.localName, import.MyElement)
+   callback: (import, matchingElement) => customElements.define(matchingElement.localName, import.MyElement)
 })
 ```

 If no import is specified, it would go straight to doCallbackIf.
 If no doCallbackIf is specified, it would go straight to callback.

 Why not just keep the api to a minimum, and just define a callback?
 Or why even have a callback?
-As we will see below, the observer provides the ability to subscribe to matching elements, why not just provide the observing part of the equation?
+As we will see below, the returned object provides the ability to subscribe to matching elements, so why not just provide the observing part of the equation?

 The answer is I believe it would be useful for bundling engines to be able to expose and categorize in as declarative a manner as possible these common behaviors.